National Workplace Day of Remembrance

 Black Snow - The Film

 In 2016 Stephen Linstead, a Professor at the University of York and from a mining family found he was living just over a mile from where the disaster occured, which was half a mile from his grandfather's house.
 Local volunteer charity People and Mining with support from the National Union of Mineworkers and funding from the Heritage Lottery Fund asked Steve to research and direct a film about the disaster and their efforts to raise a memorial.
-Co-produced and edited by Andy Lawrence with VRFX sequences by Alan Andrews, the film has received 79 international awards and Official Selections, including UKRI/AHRC Best Research Film of 2018 presented at BAFTA, and Best Film at the Hollywood International Independent Documentary Awards.
+Co-produced and edited by Andy Lawrence with VRFX sequences by Alan Andrews, the film has received 84 international awards and Official Selections, including UKRI/AHRC Best Research Film of 2018 presented at BAFTA, and Best Film at the Hollywood International Independent Documentary Awards.
 It has been shown around the globe in North and South America, Australia, Europe, India and Indonesia.
-It has been shown on the Together TV Channel 26 times including on December 12th, the anniversary of the disaster in 2017 and 2018, and the first NWDR in 2019.
-It will be shown again in 2020, under the title Yorkshire Mining Disaster, and for a few days after.
+It has also been shown on the Together TV Channel more than 30 times including on December 12th, the anniversary of the disaster in 2017 and 2018, the first NWDR in 2019 and annually since then under the title Yorkshire Mining Disaster.
 The film has been an important means of drawing attention to the NWDR.
+You can view it online here at the GCVA Vimeo page https://vimeo.com/299841616 or at the AHRC https://www.youtube.com/watch?v=YkUHmpLs37A or here at Films for Action https://www.filmsforaction.org/watch/black-snow-2017/

 Education and Information